VincentvonBueren92/CV-Challenge-G7/README.md

 ## Usage Instructions
 ### Standalone usage using challenge.m (suitable for command line run)
-- Run challenge.m provided in the source code, a video of thesegmented video is then saved under the destination/name set in config.m.
+- Run challenge.m provided in the source code, a video of the segmented video is then saved under/with the destination/name set in config.m.
 ```matlab
 > challenge
 ```